 Honor the Memory of a Loved One or Person of Your Choice.
 Celebrate a Simcha - Bar/ Bat Mitzvah, Wedding, Graduation, Birthday or Anniversary - especially for those in your life who don’t need another material gift.
 If you wish to sponsor a class download a dedication form here or call us at 305-576-4030 x 128.

-This week’s classes are sponsored* by
+Last week’s class was sponsored* by

 *If you wish to sponsor a class, please call us at 305-576-4030 x 128, 117.